 How the bank has performed over the past years.

 Centenary’s deposit growth has averaged 18.4% from 2016 to 2018 growing from Ugx.
 1.6 trillion to 2.82 trillion.
-We project a further growth to not less than Ugx.
+We project further growth to not less than Ugx.
 2.6 trillion in 2019 financials which we will confirm a few weeks from now.
-During the same period the bank disbursed more than Ugx 140 billion in loans making profit after tax of more than Ugx.
+During the same period, the bank disbursed more than Ugx 140 billion in loans making a profit after tax of more than Ugx.
 107 billion.
 But their performance is not our goal here.
-We want to look at the impact this lockdown would impose on CERUDEB and how what risk CERUDEB might be exposed to if this persists over a year.
+We want to look at the impact this lockdown would impose on Centenary Bank and how what risk Centenary Bank might be exposed to if this persists over a year.

 First, let’s take the financial projections that would we not experienced this storm.
 The balance sheet below shows projected asset liability management in case there was no pandemic.

-This would give Centenary a cushion to absorb high risk assets, inform of default and still encourage business growth through extensive lending.
+This would give Centenary a cushion to absorb high-risk assets, inform of default and still encourage business growth through extensive lending.
 Also, more interest would be recovered compared to the previous year.
-The bank is also projected to reduce on the total number of write offs with more efficient loan mechanisms supported by adoption of IFRS 9 credit risk assessment models.
+The bank is also projected to reduce the total number of write-offs with more efficient loan mechanisms supported by the adoption of IFRS 9 credit risk assessment models.